Quinsigamond: Industrialization of Worcester

-In 1684, the English settlers of Quinsigamond Village changed their community name to "Worcester" to honor the King of England's defeat during the Civil War.
-The colonists utilized the lake for recreational sports like swimming, boating, and fishing.
-Then, in 1722, Worcester became a town and grew into a city, focusing its efforts on promoting the tourism industry.
-In the 20th century, the Quinsigamond Lake area grew into an amusement park tourist attraction offering picnic areas, boat rides, concerts, a dance hall, and a rollerskating rink.
-Horrace Bigelow purchased much of the land around the lake for summer homes.
+English colonists used the lake for recreational sports like swimming, boating, and fishing.
+In the 20^{th} century, the Quinsigamond Lake area grew into an amusement park tourist attraction offering picnic areas, boat rides, concerts, a dance hall, and a rollerskating rink.
+Horace Bigelow purchased much of the land around the lake for summer homes.
 He also owned much of the lake real estate and boasted to friends that the park was drenched in "fifty thousand electric lights."
 Thus, the east side of the lake area (now in the town of Shrewsbury) was nicknamed "White City."
-Competitive rowing crews were extremely popular on the lake.
+Competitive rowing was extremely popular on the lake.
 The Olympic rowing trials were held on Lake Quinsigamond in 1952.